OutSystems/docs-product/src/develop/security/end-user-manage/end-user-authentication/intro.md

 **Notes:**

-* If you use Active Directory, LDAP, SAML 2.0, Azure AD or Okta to authenticate users, you don't need to create the users manually.
+* If you use LDAP, SAML 2.0, Azure AD or Okta to authenticate users, you don't need to create the users manually.
 Instead, they're automatically created in the OutSystems database on the first login without storing any password data.

-* When using Active Directory or LDAP authentication, the Users module tries to authenticate the user locally first, if it exists in the OutSystems database and if it has a password defined.
+* When using LDAP authentication, the Users module tries to authenticate the user locally first, if it exists in the OutSystems database and if it has a password defined.
 This first authentication attempt doesn't occur when using SAML 2.0, Azure AD or Okta authentication methods.

 ## Configure the authentication of end users